-Vangold acquired a 50% interest in certain mineral claims within the historic Rossland gold camp in southeastern British Columbia.
+At December 31, 2019, Vangold holds a 25% interest in certain mineral claims within the historic Rossland gold camp in southeastern British Columbia.

-The Company entered into an Option and Joint Venture Agreement with a private company, Rossland Resources Inc. ("RRI") that entitles RRI to earn a 100% interest in the property.
-RRI has fulfilled its commitments to earn a 50% interest.
-RRI has granted Vangold a 1.5% NSR on the claims.
+The Company entered into an Option and Joint Venture Agreement with a private company, Rossland Resources Inc. ("RRI") that entitled RRI to earn up to a 100% interest in the property.
+RRI has fulfilled its commitments to earn a 75% interest and its option to earn a final 25% interest expired on June 1, 2013.
+In addition, RRI has granted Vangold a 1.5% NSR on the claims.
 It is understood that RRI can purchase the NSR granted to Vangold for a total of \$1,500,000 at any time.
 RRI is operator of the project.
+Through the option period, Vangold received a total of 1,300,000 shares of RRI.